 Transparent proxiesAbout transparent proxies

 Transparent, or in-line, proxies determine a requested URL by looking at the TLS certificate (or SSL certificate).
 In most cases, the domain name associated with the TLS certificate (Common Name) matches the URL being requested.
-The proxy checks the Common Name against a URL whitelist to decide whether or not the traffic should be allowed.
+The proxy checks the Common Name against a URL allowlist to decide whether or not the traffic should be allowed.
 However, many large organizations purchase wildcard TLS certificates that don’t use an explicit URL for the Common Name.
 For example, Google uses *.google.com as the Common Name for many of the URLs that are required for Chrome devices to work.

 The certificate information looks like this:

-For the transparent proxy to work, it needs *.google.com to be added to the URL whitelist to allow all traffic to *.google.com.
+For the transparent proxy to work, it needs *.google.com to be added to the URL allowlist to allow all traffic to *.google.com.
 This configuration is not supported because of Chrome security features that are in place, and we recommend that you avoid the use of transparent proxies.